kevinsogo/compgen/README.md

 - You want to write a problem from scratch.
 (Bonus points if you want to write everything in Python.)
 - Somewhere in between.

+Only works for Ubuntu (and probably some other Unix-based systems) for now.

 *Note:* In case you are looking for a very old version, `checkout` the branch `v01`.
 If you don't know what that is, never mind it.